 Knoblich came to the Champalimaud Centre for the Unknown, where he was invited to speak at the Lisbon 2019 Champalimaud Symposium under the motto “Tissue Environment in Health and Disease”.
 We took advantage of the opportunity to interview him.

-In 2013, your lab was the first to create cerebral organoids.
+In 2013, you started growing cerebral organoids.
 What are they?

-It was Madeline Lancaster from my lab who developed a three-dimensional culture method.
-With her method, we can generate organ cultures that very much resemble and have morphological features of human fetal brains.
+They are organ cultures that very much resemble and have morphological features of human fetal brains.
+It was Madeline Lancaster from my lab who developed a three-dimensional culture method that allowed us to generate them.
 Other labs before ours had cultured neurons of all types and variations.
 But I think what makes our work special was that we showed that you can do something with these organ cultures.

 Around the same time, other labs showed that the human brain is actually fundamentally different from that of a mouse, or any other animal.
 Some of the cell types that generate our neurons simply don’t exist in a mouse.

 One thing we showed is that those human-specific cell types are present in the human cerebral organoids, – whereas if you generate the same kind of culture from mouse cells, they are not.
 This opens up great possibilities to recapitulate [reproduce] the human-specific features of brain development.